hku-mars/Point-LIO/README.md

 # **6. Examples**

 The example datasets could be downloaded through [onedrive](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/hdj65822_connect_hku_hk/EmRJYy4ZfAlMiIJ786ogCPoBcGQ2BAchuXjE5oJQjrQu0Q?e=igu44W).
-Pay attention that if you want to test on racing_drone.bag, [0.0, 9.810, 0.0] should be input in 'mapping/gravity_init' in avia.yaml, and uncomment the line 877 to line 880, comment the line 882 to line 884 in laserMapping.cpp.
+Pay attention that if you want to test on racing_drone.bag, [0.0, 9.810, 0.0] should be input in 'mapping/gravity_init' in avia.yaml, and set the gravity_align as false in the yaml.
 Because this bag start from a high speed motion.
 And for PULSAR.bag, we change the measuring range of the gyroscope of the built-in IMU to 17.5 rad/s.
 Therefore, when you test on this bag, please change 'satu_gyro' to 17.5 in avia.yaml.

 ## **6.1.
 Example-1: SLAM on datasets with aggressive motions where IMU is saturated**
 <div align="center">